microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 In Azure Synapse, business analysts can securely access datasets and use Power BI to build dashboards in minutes, all while using the same analytics service.
 DirectQuery allows you to create dynamic reports based on data and metrics you already have in Azure Synapse.

-In this exercise we will see how PowerBI integrates into Azure Synapse Analytics workspace and run ad-hoc reports against our data set.
+In this exercise, we will see how PowerBI integrates into Azure Synapse Analytics workspace and run ad-hoc reports against our data set.

 ### Task 1: Accessing PowerBI reports in Synapse Analytics workspace